Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Discussion and Limitations

 \textbf{Limitations.} Our work has several limitations due to the usage of sandbox and VM.
 The sandbox cannot catch the dynamically resolved APIs and I/O through memory mapping, resulting in several reports with only a few records, even when we observe numerous infected files in the system.
 We were also unable to retrieve the memory access behaviors, which will be our future work.
 In many reports, hundreds of records have exactly the same timestamp, making it impossible to calculate the inter-arrival time of some API sequences.
 Thus, we only report the call frequencies per second.
 In some cases, the time interval between the first and last API call in the report exceeds the total execution time.
 In these cases, we omit the exceeding part.

-For API contrast score, despite being helpful, it considers only non-file APIs and should not be used alone.
-There are a few edge cases where the maliciousness of samples is vague, with the possibility of missing detection (false negative).
-The reason is that some behaviors, while common in ransomware, are not essential for launching an attack.
-The hackers can selectively incorporate specific functions into their programs.
-The core of ransomware is still encryption, which should be considered the first for detection.
-Additionally, we manually set the thresholds for selecting APIs in our implementation.
-Different thresholds or other selection criteria should also be explored in the future.
+Our second limitation involves the possibility of new attack strategies evading our rule- and statistic-based detection.
+Our second stage API contrast score, despite being helpful, considers only non-file APIs and should not be used alone.
+The reason is that some behaviors, while common, are not essential for launching a ransomware attack.
+The hackers can selectively discard or incorporate specific functions to bypass this detection stage.
+Like other detection works relying on specific API usage, the effect of system updates and environment changes needs to be carefully handled.

-Another limitation of our work is that we need to carefully consider the runtime overhead associated with the deployment of our work.
-API monitoring may notably slow down the program execution.
-Optimization of the deployment is a further challenge that should be explored.